 Advocating for Injury Victims Across the State

-If you or a loved one has been injured in a motorcycle crash, contact our highly skilled New Hampshire personal injury lawyer at the Injury Law Center® today at (603) 266-5046.
+If you or a loved one has been injured in a motorcycle crash, contact our highly skilled motorcycle accident lawyer at the Injury Law Center® today at (603) 266-5046.

 Types of Injuries Suffered in Motorcycle Accidents

 After a motorcycle accident, future medical bills, loss of earning capacity, and other factors can significantly impact the rider's ability to provide for his / her family financially and may become a financial burden with the amount of medical care required because of the injuries.

 Most riders suffer catastrophic injuries including: